pschaeflein/BlogArticles/ImplicitFlow/article.md

-# Day ??? - Calling the Microsoft Graph from a single-page application with Azure AD
+# Day ??? - Calling the Microsoft Graph from a single-page application

 In day 15??, you learned how to call the Graph API from a .NET command line application.
 Today you'll learn to do much the same thing from a web browser.
 There are a couple of big differences: